Uberspace/lab/source/guide_searx.rst

 .. note::

-    SearX is running on port 8888.
+    Searx is running on port 8888.

 .. include:: includes/web-backend.rst